TrainWeb.org Facebook Page

 When new during 1953, the first section of Baltimore's Beltway met B&A (ex WB&A) tracks at grade with, according to readers, gates and signal lights.
 That's the nascent Beltway running upper-left to lower-right, intersecting on the left is B&A running on the WB&A alignment, and on the right is MD 170, Camp Meade Road.
 ASL does not appear because B&A had erased it prior to 1953.

-first cloverleaf At its northwest end the less-than-two-mile stretch of Beltway connected Nursery Road with Baltimore-Annapolis Boulevard at its southeast end, and between met the B-W Parkway at a full-cloverleaf interchange (left).
+first cloverleaf The less-than-two-mile stretch of Beltway connected Nursery Road with Baltimore-Annapolis Boulevard, and between met the B-W Parkway at a then-uncommon full-cloverleaf interchange (left).
 The B-W Parkway's second cloverleaf opened later at MD 175.
 The area's first full cloverleaf interchange appears to he that for MD 150 and MD 151, one Wikipedia information dates to circa 1943.

 I count three vehicles.
 Now there are a wee bit more at most hours.
 The cloverleaf interchange was patented by Marylander Arthur Hall in 1916; New Jersey built the first one in the US about 1930.

-Movin On 1975 Those 1950s bridges were still on duty during 1975 when the Movin' On episode "From Baltimore to Eternity" was filmed on location.
+Movin On 1975 Those 1950s Beltway bridges were still on duty during 1975 when the Movin' On episode "From Baltimore to Eternity" was filmed on location.
 In this screen shot (fair use) the camera is looking southwest on the B-W Parkway, approaching the Beltway (distance).
-In 1975 the Baltimore Beltway had not yet been completed full-circle and the section from here east was not up to Interstate Highway standards, hence the Maryland 695 sign.
+The Baltimore Beltway had not yet been completed full-circle in 1975 and the section from here east was not up to Interstate Highway standards, hence the rectangular Maryland 695 sign.
 Even though the road has since been upgraded, it officially remains Maryland 695 despite the I-695 shields posted.
-I am told a few Maryland 695 signs remain extant during 2018 but I have not found where.

 MD 695 I-695